-The production maps below show the production potential for Wolfcamp A and Atoka Shale for the same location in an underexplored area of about 200,000 acres.
-The maps also indicate the location of vertical wells that were used to generate the maps.
-Each map shows the increasing trend for production from NE to SW.
+The production map below shows the production potential for Wolfcamp A for an underexplored area of about 200,000 acres.
+The map also shows the location of vertical wells that were used to generate the map.
+Map shows the increasing trend for production from NE to SW.

 For example, a 7000 ft. horizontal well in the NE corner of Wolfcamp A will produce 520 Bbl./day and in the SW corner the initial production will be 800 Bbl./day.

-These maps allow operators to calculate the initial production of future horizontal wells in different locations to optimize their development plans and the value of their holdings.
+These kind of maps allow operators to calculate the initial production of future horizontal wells in different locations to optimize their development plans and the value of their holdings.